ghialazaro/Cybersecurity-Bootcamp-PROJECT1/README.md

 3. Metric collects statistics such as CPU and RAM usage.
 In the event of a CPU or memory spike, it will show in the Metric dashboard in the Kibana.

-### Using the Playbook
-In order to use the playbook, you will need to have an Ansible control node already configured.
+### Install and run containers using Docker.

-To configure your Jump box to run Docker containers and to install a container.
+To configure your Jump box to run Docker containers and to install a container:

 1. SSH into your Jump box.
 2. Run sudo apt update then sudo apt install docker.io